≥90% of participants will know how to comply with HIPAA regulations.

 After completing this continuing education activity, the learner will be able to complete the following objectives:

-Typical locations of care are nursing homes, skilled care facilities, rehabilitation centers, clinics, physicians' offices, diagnostic centers, assisted living facilities, and home health settings.
+Typical care locations are nursing homes, skilled care facilities, rehabilitation centers, clinics, physicians' offices, diagnostic centers, assisted living facilities, and home health settings.
 CNAs who help in patient homes may assist with shopping, cooking, and transportation to medical appointments.
-Any of these locations and activities provide opportunities to either respect or break the Health Insurance Portability and Accountability Act (HIPAA) rules.
+These locations and activities provide opportunities to either respect or break the Health Insurance Portability and Accountability Act (HIPAA) rules.

-Protecting the privacy of patients should always be in the minds of CNAs as they perform their duties.
-CNAs also need to think about HIPAA when they are off duty as situations can occur where they might break the rules innocently.
+Protecting patients' privacy should always be in the minds of CNAs as they perform their duties.
+CNAs also need to think about HIPAA when off duty as situations can occur where they might break the rules innocently.
 Privacy is the most important element of HIPAA for CNAs.
 CNAs protect patient privacy by knowing the HIPAA rules, applying them, and reporting any suspicions that the rules have been broken.

-CNAs can only read the charts of patients if they need to know some information, and their facilities allow them to read charts.
+CNAs can only read patients' charts if they need to know some information, and their facilities allow them to read charts.

 CNAs cannot tell others about their patients.
 They cannot share stories at home, even if they do not tell the patient's name.